LIBOR Transition and IBOR Reforms

 What do we know about these alternative benchmarks?

-LIBOR and most other IBORs are intended to measure unsecured interbank lending rates, whereas the proposed RFRs are based on short-term wholesale transactions for unsecured RFRs (i.e. SONIA and TONAR) and repo transactions for secured RFRs (i.e. SOFR and SARON).
+LIBOR and most other IBORs are intended to measure unsecured interbank lending rates, whereas the proposed RFRs are based on short-term wholesale transactions for unsecured RFRs (i.e. SONIA, TONA and €STR) and repurchase or “repo” transactions for secured RFRs (i.e. SOFR and SARON).
 As a result, IBORs include or imply a credit spread over the RFRs.
-Spread adjustment may consequently be required when transitioning from IBORs to RFRs.

 When will the changes take effect?

-The RFRs for USD, GBP, CHF, and JPY are already published alongside the relevant IBORs.
-Certain market participants have started issuing bonds referencing the RFRs.
+For example, RFRs for USD, GBP, CHF, and JPY are already published alongside the relevant IBORs. €STR, the RFR for EUR is expected to be published from 2 October 2019.
+Certain market participants have started issuing bonds referencing RFRs

 What do these reforms mean for Hang Seng clients?